abhi13-tech/GrokXQ/README.md

 const data = await response.json();
 console.log(data.review);

 Contributing

-Everyone is welcome contributions!
+Everyone is welcome to contribute!
 To get started:
 	1. Fork the repository
 	2. Create a new branch
 	3. Make your changes
 	4. Commit and push (git commit -m 'Your message')
 	5. Open a Pull Request

-Ensure your code follows the project’s standards and includes tests.
+Please ensure your code follows the project’s standards and includes appropriate tests.

 Acknowledgments
-	•	Groq — for the AI hardware and models
+	•	Groq — AI hardware and models
-	•	XAI — for Grok, the conversational model
+	•	XAI — Grok conversational model
-	•	Supabase — backend and authentication
+	•	Supabase — Backend and authentication
-	•	Next.js — for the frontend framework
+	•	Next.js — Frontend framework
-	•	Tailwind CSS — utility-first styling
+	•	Tailwind CSS — Utility-first styling
-	•	shadcn/ui — accessible UI components
+	•	shadcn/ui — UI components

 Contact

 For questions, issues, or support, open a GitHub issue or email: adunooriabhishekreddy@gmail.com